rtCamp/wpveda-book/content/convetions/plugins.md

 2. folders which are not needed by a plugin will be marked optional
 3. Explain purpose each file/folder

-plugin divided into major three part and many other optional part.
+Plugin divided into major three part and many other optional part.

 ### 1. admin
-Admin Folder contains classes and assets which is use only admin side. it contains subfolder to store admin assets.
+Admin folder contains classes and assets which is use only admin side.
+It contains subfolder to store admin assets.
 ```
 |-- class-plugin-name-admin.php
 |-- css